Give your toddler the best start

 Some studies suggest mixed-race people are more attractive and disproportionately successful in many professions.
 According to Darwin’s hypothesis on heterosis, crossbreeding leads to offspring that are genetically fitter than their parents.
 Although mixed-race people make up a small proportion of the population, they are over-represented at the top level of a number of meritocratic professions.
 Halle Berry, Keanu Reeves (quarter Chinese,) Lewis Hamilton, Tiger Woods, Steve Jobs (half Arab), Just to name a few.
 Not sure why I and many of my friends find mixed-race people attractive but studies suggest that good looking people do in fact earn more money.

-The Name Effect
+The Naming Effect

 They found that people with shorter names make more money than those with longer ones.
 The top 10, highest-paid, executive names earn, on average, 10% more than other names.
 And unusual names such as Apple or Moonbeam and names that sound African American such as Tyronne and Jamal were not viewed as positively compared to more common names like John and Susan.

-Female names: Lynn, Melissa, Cathy, Dana, Christine
+- Female names: Lynn, Melissa, Cathy, Dana, Christine

-Male names: Tom, Rob, Dale, Doug, Wayne
+- Male names: Tom, Rob, Dale, Doug, Wayne

 This isn’t the first study of its kind either.
 In 2011, LinkedIn reported that American CEOs do often have short names, or nicknames like Peter, Jack or Tony.

-And it goes without saying that attitude, education, temperament, and work ethic will effect one’s life much more than how one is born.
-But unlike those other factors which are dependent on upbringing, the initial circumstances of how one is brought into this world can never be changed, (except names can be legally changed I suppose) 😀
+And it goes without saying that attitude, education, temperament, grit, and work ethic will effect one’s life much more than the circumstances of their birth.
+But unlike those other factors which are dependent on upbringing, the initial circumstances of how one is brought into this world can never be changed, (except names can be legally changed I suppose.)